JinYiGao/Blender-Addon/ReadMe.md

-# Blender 2.80 White Model Rendering Addon
+# Blender 2.80 LOD-2 Model Rendering Addon

 ## Introduction
-- For the white model obtained in photogrammetry modeling, it is usually required to render it for more beautiful display.
-This addon is able to automatically render the building white model, give the roof a red material, and the building body gives the gray material, automatically adjust the light and so on.
+- For the LOD-2 model obtained in photogrammetry modeling, it is usually required to render it for more beautiful display.
+This addon is able to automatically render the building LOD-2 model, give the roof a red material, and the building body gives the gray material, automatically adjust the light and so on.

 ## Main Function
 1. The model is scaled to the (0-1) interval for subsequent uploading and display.